 23. Moreover, besides this increasing focus on one's inner life, we also have

 to take note of the emphasis we find in later Stoics on the assumption that

 and their insistence that the application of this theory to one's life

-actually does function, including a great deal of practice
+individual actually does function, including a great deal of practice

 ἄσκησις, askēsis, noun, "exercise, practice, training"

 learning to think about things in appropriate ways and to act accordingly.
-Hence later Stoics will turn to

 help us to learn to give assent appropriately.
 One

 Epictetus, Stanford Encyclopedia of Philosophy

-Epictetus (50-135 CE) is a late Stoic.
-He wrote nothing.
+Like Socrates, Epicurus wrote nothing.
 His Manual and Discourses were compiled by his student Arrrian.
 "I attempted to write down in his own words as nearly as possible, for the purpose of preserving them as memorials to myself afterwards of the thoughts and the freedom of speech of Epictetus" (Discourses.
 "Arrian to Lucius Gellius").

-"[I]n a manner this is philosophizing (φιλοσοφεῖν), to seek how it is possible to employ desire and aversion without impediment" (Discourses III.14).
+"[I]n a manner this is philosophizing, to seek how it is possible to employ desire and aversion without impediment" (Discourses III.14).

 προαίρεσις, proairesis, noun, "choice"